Volunteer With Us

 How much notice will I be given before having to go on assignment?

 We try to provide Advisors with as much notice as possible about a potential assignment.
 Typically, for assignments in Canada, successful candidates will be given two weeks to one month’s notice to prepare for and deploy to assignments.
-For international assignments, successful candidates will typically be given two weeks up to a few month’s notice.
+For international volunteer assignments, successful candidates will typically be given two weeks up to a few month’s notice.

 What is myCatalyste+?